Pre-3s and Toddlers Class Teacher This position is currently open. Job Description

 Toddlers Class NSC Parent Education Instructor Rebecca Hoyt

-Prior to becoming a Parent Educator, I trained people to become therapeutic foster parents for children with behavioral and developmental challenges.
-I also coached birth parents preparing for reunification with their children after foster care placement.
+Prior to becoming a Parent Educator, I trained therapeutic foster parents for children with behavioral and developmental challenges and coached birth parents preparing for reunification with their children after foster care placement.

 After my first son was born, I took several years off during which I sang "The More We Get Together", supervised sensory table, and scribbled copious notes during Parent Ed while participating in Crown Hill Co-op.
 Fun fact - Betty Williams was my first Parent Educator!
 I now have two boys, both Co-op alumni.